helmfile/vals/README.md

 ### HTTP JSON

-This provider retrieves values stored in JSON hosted by an HTTP frontend.
+This provider retrieves values stored in JSON hosted by a HTTP frontend.

 This provider is built on top of [jsonquery](https://pkg.go.dev/github.com/antchfx/jsonquery@v1.3.3) and [xpath](https://pkg.go.dev/github.com/antchfx/xpath@v1.2.3) packages.

 Given the diverse array of JSON structures that can be encountered, utilizing jsonquery with XPath presents a more effective approach for handling this variability in data structures.

-This provider requires an xpath to be provided in singleparam mode (as last argument).
+This provider requires an xpath to be provided.

 Do not include the protocol scheme i.e. http/https.
-Provider defaults to scheme https
+Provider defaults to scheme https (http is available, see below)

 Examples:

 #### Fetch string value

-`ref+httpjson://<domain>/<path>?[insecure=false&floatAsInt=false]mode=singleparam#/<xpath>`
+`ref+httpjson://<domain>/<path>?[insecure=false&floatAsInt=false]#/<xpath>`

 Let's say you want to fetch the below JSON object from https://api.github.com/users/helmfile/repos:
 ```json